ansonl/ansonl.github.io/_posts/2017-07-17-ford-acp-cd-changer-emulator-aux-audio.md

 Some testing revealed that iPhone SE is able to interpret a button press interval a small as 60 ms and that the interval must be under 200 ms to qualify for adjacent button presses to be considered part of the same sequence.
 I choose to use a round value of 100 ms in the program.

-Back to the why a reed relay was a good choice.
-If I had used a larger electromagnetic relay - one with a spring and arm, depending on which relay I choose, the relay might not have had a fast enough switching speed to switch every 1/10 s.
+Back to why a reed relay was a good choice.
+If I had used a larger electromagnetic relay – one with a spring and arm, depending on which relay I choose, the relay might not have had a fast enough switching speed to switch every 1/10 s.

 Progress | Goals
 --- | ---